How we rebuilt a website to load in less than a second, and why speed matters for business profits

 1. Resize your images correctly

 Incorrectly sized images are the main culprit for laggard websites, and way too common.
-Images that are displayed at 300x300 pixels are often sent as big as 1600x1600 pixles—that is up to 28,000% TOO LARGE.
-By just resizing your images to size at which they are actually displayed, you can save seconds of load time.
+Images that are displayed at 300x300 pixels are often sent as big as 1600x1600 pixels—that is up to 28,000% TOO LARGE.
+By just resizing your images to the size at which they are actually displayed, you can save seconds of load time.

 What if you have an image that is displayed largely on a desktop browser but shrinks down for mobile?
 For a site with anything more than 20% mobile traffic, it often makes sense to create two different versions of the image: a large version for desktop and a small version for mobile.
 Google cares a lot how fast your site loads for mobile search—you should care too.
 Most sites today see over 50% of their traffic from mobile, so this can really pay off.